GESCI From Foundation

-Much of GESCI’s work is with Government Ministries and their related agencies, responsible for education, science & technology, innovation, and vocational training.
+Much of GESCI’s work is with Government Ministries and their related agencies responsible for education, science & technology, innovation, and vocational training.
 The objective is to bring about transformation in these sectors through the innovative use of ICTs.
-GESCI supports them with:-

-GESCI provides technical and strategic advice to countries and builds their capacity to develop and implement national strategies and plans to advance their overall education and development objectives in support of developing inclusive knowledge societies.
+GESCI provides technical and strategic advice in developing and implement national strategies and plans to advance their overall education and development objectives in support of developing inclusive knowledge societies.

-We believe that the work GESCI has done (with strong support from the Governments) provides opportunities to leverage and build upon the GESCI infrastructure in the future and we consider that this may be of particular interest to donors and potential ODA partners.
-GESCI now has a very influential Africa-wide Alumni Network for policy-makers in Knowledge Society development and to support the Sustainable Development Goals (SDGs).
+The Africa-wide Alumni Network for policy-makers in Knowledge Society development has been launched to support the Sustainable Development Goals (SDGs).
 This network comprises of more than 500 alumni (with Graduate Diplomas from Dublin City University) who have participated in the African Leadership in ICT and Knowledge Society Development programme.
 74 mid-to-senior level governments officials in Kenya graduated from this leadership programme.

 GESCI’s programmes have been independently audited and evaluated as delivering exemplary outcomes and impact.
-For example, the recently-completed independent evaluation of donor support to GeSCI states, as follows:
+For example, the 2017 independent evaluation of donor support to GESCI states, as follows:

 “The organisation did an excellent job as regards delivery of the key outcome and output areas agreed upon with donors for the period under review.
 As a result, GESCI made meaningful contributions to Sida’s (Swedish Development Agency’s) development goals of poverty reduction (through its ICT-based projects) to enhance access, quality and relevance of education, its leadership development programme and, through its investment in youth, through TVSD interventions and sustainable development”.